supcon-international/sso-azure/README.md

-# Teams App: Backend-Frontend Separation with SPA
+# Teams App: Backend-Frontend Separation

 This project implements a Microsoft Teams application using Java 17 and Spring Boot for the backend, coupled with a single-page application (SPA) frontend.
 The app features user authentication, push messaging, and displays hierarchical and channel data.
 This README provides an in-depth code analysis, file descriptions, and insights into the development of a Teams app with backend-frontend separation and SPA architecture.